Club History

 KINGSTON CHESS CLUB (2015-)

-A New Era (2015-19)
+A new era (2015-19)

 A new leadership approach came with the election of John Foley as club chair in 2015.
 Coming from a background in management consulting, he introduced an active approach to club strategy.
 Alan Scrimgour stepped up to be secretary.
 Coming from a trade union background, Alan introduced much-needed formality to committee proceedings, as well as dealing with sensitive personal issues.
 A new constitution was drawn up in 2018 as the former had fallen into desuetude.